5 Big Factors That Make Arkansas a Good Place to Grow Your Potential

 After all, right now is a good time to get in on the region's success.
-Between 2014 and 2020, the state's population could expand by nearly 11 percent, which means that almost 3.3 million people could soon call Arkansas home.* That kind of increase often creates new openings for educated professionals who have the right skills and also know where to look.
-It's why almost half of all Arkansans have attended college.*
+The Arkansas Economic Development Commission (AEDC) says that between 2014 and 2020, the state's population could expand by nearly 11 percent, which means that almost 3.3 million people could soon call Arkansas home.
+That kind of increase often creates new openings for educated professionals who have the right skills and also know where to look.
+In fact, the AEDC points out that almost half of all Arkansans have attended college.

 So, what makes this Southern state so appealing to those who seek a fruitful career and satisfying life?
 Five of the most compelling factors include: